-And despite the considerable anticipation and consequent colossal disappointment when the fair got canceled, I still would love to talk about Lisbon.
+When you picture Portugal, chances are you see Lisbon and its hilly city center, overlooking the Ocean.
 A city so not European that it literally stands on the physical border of Europe, on its far west coast.
 And I don’t mean it in a bad way.
-Lisbon is a mix, there you can feel the adverse spirit of its people, and the fact that for many centuries they traveled and lived all around the globe can be sensed in its architecture, cuisine, and overall culture.
+Lisbon is a mix, there you can feel the adventurous spirit of its people, and the fact that for many centuries they traveled and lived all around the globe can be sensed in its architecture, cuisine, and overall culture.

-I was in Lisbon a few years ago but still hold it dear to my heart.
-I went there with a friend, after we both graduated in Arts Management.
+I travel to Lisbon regularly, to attend the ARCOlisboa art fair and it holds a special place in my heart.
+I first got there with a friend at 23, after we both graduated in Arts Management.
 It was our graduation trip, and it is still one of the best trips I have done to date.
 The company was great, the destination – Portugal – excellent, and the adventures epic.
 We still laugh like crazy when remembering that trip!

 In all this, Lisbon plays, unsurprisingly, a huge role, with several high-quality destinations for contemporary art lovers.
 Between museums and private collections, galleries, and art fairs, Lisbon proves itself as one of the most vibrant cities in Europe.

-So, while I unpack my luggage and try to convince Ryanair to reimburse my tickets, here are the top 3 museums to check in Lisbon for contemporary art.
+So, while I pack my luggage for a (long awaited) trip I will share with all of you very soon, here are the top 3 museums to check in Lisbon for contemporary art.

 I don’t usually mention places in a specific order, but not this time.
-Museu Coleção Berardo is at the top of my list for a specific reason, because it’s my favorite place in Lisbon.
+MAC/CCB is at the top of my list for a specific reason, because it’s my favorite place in Lisbon.

 Located in Belém, near the famous Torre de Belém and the Padrão dos Descobrimentos, the Monument of the Discoveries, the museum is one of the most important – if not the biggest – museum of modern and contemporary art in Portugal.
 If you only have time to visit one museum when visiting Lisbon, it has to be this one.

-The collection, which Christie’s valued at around 316 million euros, is hosted in a series of minimal white rooms, arranged along a strictly linear chronological path.
-Visitors can see examples of all the major artistic movements and influences along the path, from surrealism to pop art, hyper-realism, minimalist art to conceptual art in chronological order.
+The stunning collection is hosted in a series of minimal white rooms, where visitors can see examples of all the major artistic movements and influences along the path, from surrealism to pop art, hyper-realism, minimalist art to conceptual art in chronological order.

 The museum can be easily reached from Lisbon city center, and the visit can be paired with nearby attractions or with a delicious pastel at the uber famous and extremely recommended cafe Pastéis de Belém, just steps away from the museum.